 Do you want to add a custom field to your WooCommerce checkout page?

-A few months ago, I was helping a client sell handmade skincare kits, and we noticed a weird drop in conversions at checkout.
+A few months ago, I was helping a client sell handmade skincare kits and noticed a weird drop in conversions at checkout.

 Customers were confused about where to add personalization notes, like skin type or preferred scents.